r-c-c/Audi-car-price-prediction/README.md

 # Audi Used Car Price Prediction
-Audi used car price redictor model based on input features
+Audi used car price predictor model based on input features

 # Business Problem
 <br>• This app addresses the need for guidance and assistance in determining the fair market value of used cars.